rapsamaniego27/portfolio-2020/_posts/2022-04-01-i-love-her-but-its-too-good-to-be-true.md

         <br><br>

         So yeah, as much as it hurts to get ghosted from the start of the date, it's easier to move on that way.
-      image: /images/girlfriend-thumb2-040122.png
-      photographer: Raquel Caneo
-      alt: Ralph and Raquel
-  - alignment: one column
-    content:
-      text: >-

         Everything was too good to be true because no girl likes a guy like me but my talent.
 And I don't like being appreciated for just my talent, and all of deserve to be appreciated also for our life stories and struggles.

         <br><br>